vsillan/game-server-programming-course/presentations/intro.md

 Note:

-- Still viable in games like fighting games where there are limited amount of players in a single match
+- Still viable in games like fighting games where there are limited amount of players interacting with each other

 ---